 3. Have you got an up to date SSL certificate?

-If you’re not sure if you have one then visit your website and see if next to the field with your url in at the top there’s either a padlock or an ‘i’ in a circle.
+Not sure if you have one?
+Visit your website and check the field with your url in at the top to see if there’s either a padlock or an ‘i’ in a circle.
 If you have an ‘i’ you do not have a valid SSL certificate.
-If you click the icon it will tell you a little more about it.
+Clicking the icon will tell you a little more about it.
 You’ll see it also either has http:// or https:// at the start of the url.

-Google has now released new webmaster guidelines which state that sites, where possible, should be secure and this means purchasing an SSL certificate if you haven’t already.
+Google has now released webmaster guidelines which state that sites should be secure and this means purchasing an SSL certificate if you haven’t already.
 You’d then also need to move to the secure domain and set up redirects for each page.
 Sound complicated?
-It is a bit but this is something we can help with too.
+This is something we can help with too.

 4. Have you kept things minimal?